Juan Soler (actor)

-Juan Soler Valls Quiroga (born January 19, 1966) is an Argentine-Mexican actor and former model and rugby union footballer.
+Juan Soler Valls Quiroga (born January 19, 1966) is an Argentine actor and former model and rugby union footballer.
 He was married to Argentine actress Magdalena "Maki" Moguilevsky with whom he has two daughters.

 Biography

 Personal life

 Soler was born in San Miguel de Tucumán, Argentina to Juan Soler Valls and Keky Quiroga.
 He has three siblings: Facundo, Maria Jose, and Maria Ines.

 As a teenager he played rugby union and became part of the Argentina national rugby union team Los Pumas.
 He later became a model and started acting in plays in Argentina.

 On December 20, 2003, he married actress Magdalena "Maki" Moguilevsky He owns a restaurant called El Che Loco in Mexico City.
 He has three daughters: Valentina, from a previous relationship, she was born in 1991 and lives in Argentina; the second daughter, Mia, was born on December 18, 2004, and his third daughter, Azùl, was born on February 20, 2007.
 Mia has a condition called Situs Inversus.
 In March 2005, Maki lost a pregnancy of three months.